vulkano-rs/vulkano-www/content/guide/windowing/swapchain_creation.md

 Swapchains have a lot of properties: the format and dimensions of their images, an optional transformation, a presentation mode, and so on.
 We have to specify a value for each of these parameters when we create the swapchain.
-Therefore before we can do so we have to query the capabilities of the surface.
+Therefore, we have to query the capabilities of the surface.

 ```rust